Best daily deals

 There are some key functional differences between Free Spotify and Spotify Premium, particularly with the mobile interface.
 With the free mobile version, you can only skip six tracks per hour, whereas with Premium, you can skip as many as you’d like.
 Skip limits can put a damper on things when you repeatedly aren’t in the mood for the algorithm’s song picks, but it’s a forgivable inconvenience.

-Another drawback to Free Spotify on mobile: you can’t select specific songs for playback.
+Another drawback to Free Spotify on mobile is that you can’t select specific songs for playback.
 Rather, you can select an album or a playlist and shuffle the songs in it.
 This can get annoying when you have an earworm and just need to listen to that particular song.
 With Premium, you can listen to that song over and over to your little heart’s content.
 This also completely destroys the linear experience of listening to a complete album in order.

 There is a caveat with Free Spotify, however; you can select songs for playback with unlimited skips, so long as you are listening to them from one of Spotify’s 15 curated playlists under “Made for You” on the “Home” page.
 These include popular editorial playlists, such as “RapCaviar” and “Alternative R&B,” and playlists algorithmically tailored to your listening preferences, such as “Discover Weekly,” “Daily Mix,” and “Release Radar.”
 The songs on these playlists change frequently.
 If there’s a blue shuffle icon next to the playlist title, you may only shuffle songs.